 Day use only.
 No overnight lodging.

-Closed for the season starting September 13.
+Closed for the season starting September 12.
+10:00 a.m. - 6:00 p.m. daily

 Interpretive Programs

 Stop by a visitor center for information on interpretive activities being offered during your visit.
 Park rangers and volunteers may be offering talks, guided walks, evening slide programs, or snowshoe walks.
 These programs explore the park's natural and cultural history and are free.